cqs-data61/DeepTaster/README.md

   git clone https://github.com/qkrtjsgp08/DeepTaster.git
 ```

-Note that you need to modify the home directory path in the *DetectionClassifierGeneration.ipynb*, *Evaluation.ipynb*, *EvaluationAttackmodels.ipynb*, and *SImple_excution.ipynb*.

 ## How To Run

+Before executing notebooks, you need to modify the home directory path in the *DetectionClassifierGeneration.ipynb*, *Evaluation.ipynb*, *EvaluationAttackmodels.ipynb*, and *SImple_excution.ipynb*.

 For quick implementation, we provide pre-trained attack models and DFT images.
 After installing the necessary packages in requirement.txt, you can run Simple_execution.ipynb to see all the results.